raspberrypilearning/tell-a-story/en/step_6.md

 ![screenshot](images/story-paragraph.png)

-+ You can add code to display an image to your new box, by adding this code inside your `<div>` tag:
++ You can display an image in your new box by adding this code inside your `<div>` tag:

 ```html
 <img src="">